 “It’s just had an effect on how I view the world, myself, and the things that are happening.
-In the same way I have grown and changed, my music has also grown and changed,” Belle continues.
+In the same way I have grown and changed, my music has also grown and changed.

-Her tools of writing have changed as well, “in the past six months I’ve started writing more with the piano, which definitely feeds into a more lyrical style – the melodies flow in a more natural way,” she explains.
+“In the past six months I’ve started writing more with the piano, which definitely feeds into a more lyrical style.

 “With guitar, you’ve got it in your hands, which is grand, but you’re driving the process completely along on lyrics.
-I feel like with piano, it’s more atmospheric, which feeds back into writing,” she continues.
+I feel like with piano, it’s more atmospheric, which feeds back into writing.”

-Unfortunately, we’ll have to wait until the world opens back up to hear this exciting new material, and Belle can’t wait for that to happen, “I keep telling everyone, I’ll even go to the opening of an envelope,” she tells me.
+Unfortunately, we’ll have to wait until the world opens back up to hear this exciting new material, and Belle can’t wait for that to happen, “I keep telling everyone, I’ll even go to the opening of an envelope.”